 Our experienced crew applies your chosen plaster finish in even, overlapping passes — typically in a single day — working from the deep end to the shallow end to maintain a wet edge and eliminate seams.

 The pool is filled immediately after application.
-Proper startup chemistry in the first 28 days is critical: we walk you through (or handle) the brushing schedule and chemical balancing required to cure the plaster correctly and prevent spotting, staining, or premature deterioration.
+Proper startup chemistry in the first 28 days is critical: we handle the brushing schedule and chemical balancing required to cure the plaster correctly and prevent spotting, staining, or premature deterioration.

 Before we consider the job complete, we inspect the finished surface for uniform color, smooth texture, and proper cure — and we’re available to answer questions throughout the startup period.